Student Nonviolent Coordinating Committee: Carmichael and the Vine Street Project Statement

-Lowndes County
+LCFO, the Deacons and armed self-defense

 Carmichael had been working with a voter registration project in Alabama that had taken what, at the time, may have seemed an equally momentous step.
 In the face of murderous Klan violence, organizers for the Lowndes County Freedom Organization openly carried arms.
 Participating in the Selma to Montgomery march, Carmichael had stopped off in the county in March 1965.
 Local registration efforts were being led by John Hulett who that month, with John C. Lawson, a preacher, became the first two black voters in Lowndes County in more than six decades.

 Carmichael gained the confidence of local residents when, handing out voter registration material at a local school, he refused to be intimidated by local police: they were either to arrest him or leave.
 With SNCC workers then "swarmed" by young people, Carmichael took the initiative to help form the LCFO with Hulett, its first chair.
 The organization would not only register voters but, as a party, run candidates for office—its symbol, a rampant black panther, representing black "strength and dignity".

 Hulett warned the state of Alabama that it had a last chance to peacefully grant African Americans their rights: "We're out to take power legally, but if we're stopped by the government from doing it legally, we're going to take it the way everyone else took it, including the way the Americans took it in the American Revolution."
 Certain the federal government was not going to protect him and his fellow LCFO members, Hulett told a federal registrar, "if one of our candidates gets touched, we're going to take care of the murderer ourselves."

+Together with CORE, SNCC was embracing the principle of armed self-defense.
+After they, and other civil-rights, organizations had recruited hundreds and then thousands of marchers in June 1966 to continue, in a March Against Fear, what was to have been Meredith's solitary walk from Memphis, Tennessee, to Jackson, Mississippi, Carmichael called for the armed Deacons for Defense and Justice to provide security.
+The Deacons, formed in November 1964 in response to KKK violence in Jonesboro, Louisiana, had recruited veterans with Korean War and World War II combat experience.
+After some debate, other leaders, including King, agreed.
+Akinyele O. Umoja writes: "Finally, though expressing reservations, King conceded to Carmichael's proposals to maintain unity in the march and the movement.
+The involvement and association of the Deacons with the march signified a shift in the civil rights movement, which had been popularly projected as a 'nonviolent movement."'